cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 |UrineOsmolality > 750 mOsm/kg        |Light Brown              |

 <br><center>
 <i>Table 4.
 Urinalysis is conducted as described by Roxe @cite walker1990clinical .
-In the current scope of %BioGears, there are no scenarios where blood, glucose, ketones, or
+In the current scope of the engine, there are no scenarios where blood, glucose, ketones, or
 proteins are expected in the urine in significant quantities, which is confirmed below.
 Specific gravity and color are each dependent on the osmolarity of the urine and are within expected values for a healthy individual at rest.</i>
 </center>